niknap/slidaRtools/README.md

 The slidaRtools package provides a couple of useful functions to simulate and process lidar data of forests.
 Lidar simulation means to create discrete lidar point clouds or large footprint waveforms for a given tree list using their positions, crown properties and a Beer-Lambert light extinction approach.
-Lidar data processing means operations like point cloud thinning, conversions between XYZ-tables, rasters, matrices and arrays, outlier filtering, spatial indexing, vertical profile delineation, etc.
+Lidar data processing means operations like point cloud thinning, conversions between XYZ-tables, rasters, matrices and arrays, spatial indexing, vertical profile delineation, etc.

 ## Demo
 A demo script can be found inside the folder DemoWorkflow, along with a small example dataset.